tristansokol/Bobcats/improved-jerk.md

 * **Episode** a set of timesteps, actions, and rewards that defines a discreet engagement of the agent with the environment.
 For this code, an episode is a level of Sonic the Hedgehog gameplay, it starts when the level begins, and ends whenever Sonic dies, reaches the end, or runs out of time.

-* **Action** This is a an input the agent applies to the evironment.
+* **Action** This is an input the agent applies to the evironment.
 With our Sega Genesis version of Sonic, these correspond to a button press of the 12 buttoned Genesis controller.
 In our code they are represented by an array of 12 booleans `[False False False False False False False False False False False False]` corresponding to `[B, A, MODE, START, UP, DOWN, LEFT, RIGHT, C, Y, X, Z]`

 * **Environment** This is the world of Sonic The Hedghog in the OpenAI Gym Retro environment.
 In this code the  environment is also wrapped into a larger class of a TrackedEnv, whichs take the initial environment and adds additional properties that will be used for learning  and three functions to interact with this new TrackedEnv that I will get into later.
 There are also a couple of variables set that will be used later on when the action gets going: new_ep which defines whether or not we should start a new episode, and solutions which will store a list of successful action sequences and their total reward.